OpenAI drama: Sam Altman suddenly fired; three CEOs in one w/e

 While not exactly our normal beat, it’s hard to ignore the biggest tech news of the day: the OpenAI drama which saw CEO Sam Altman abruptly fired from the ChatGPT developer.
 This happened without notice, and for reasons we can guess but which were not stated.

-Update: More than 500 of the company’s 700 staff have threatened to quit unless the board resigns and reinstates Sam Altman and Greg Brockman, with Microsoft saying there are jobs for all of them …
+Latest updates: Almost all of the company’s 770 staff have now threatened to quit unless the board resigns and reinstates Sam Altman and Greg Brockman, and it appears that their return to the company is now a strong possibility – more at the bottom …

 OpenAI drama: Sam Altman’s sudden dismissal